-When combined, hyaluronic acid helps to lessen the potential side effects and sensitivities of using retinol, an exfoliating synthetic derivative of vitamin A, explains Paviol.
+When combined, hyaluronic acid helps to lessen the potential side effects and sensitivities from using retinol, an exfoliating synthetic derivative of vitamin A, explains Paviol.
 The same goes for all acids.
 Though, using both an AHA or BHA and a retinol at the same time can be harmful to your skin.

-“AHA, BHA, retinol, and benzoyl peroxide can be mixed with moisturizing ingredients like hyaluronic acid, ceramides, and rosehip oil to get effective results — just ensure you are not using retinol as well as AHA or BHA’s during the day," says Graf.
+“AHA, BHA, retinol and benzoyl peroxide can be mixed with moisturizing ingredients like hyaluronic acid, ceramides and rosehip oil to get effective results — just ensure you are not using retinol as well as AHA or BHA’s during the day," says Graf.

-Paviol recommends this nightly retinol treatment, which boasts 0.5% of pure retinol to help brighten out skin and even out discoloration.
+Paviol recommends this nightly retinol treatment, which boasts 0.5% of pure retinol to help brighten skin and even out discoloration.

 This powerful serum has retinol and squalene for a gentle way to combat the signs of aging.
 Those who used the retinol loved the smooth texture of the product.
 “I was able to see results since the first couple of days, my skin looks brighter and even.
 I love this product!!!!” one reviewer shared.